yuvtorres/data-analysis-pipeline/README.md

 ## The Reports

-The posiible reports are three at the moment:
+The posiible reports are three at the moment. their are saved in the "output" folder:

 1. Report by year: given a year, the program return a graph with the most prolific Poets.
+	* --year
 2. Report by word: given a word, the program return a graph with the use of this word as unique word in poems durign the time
+	* --word
 3. General report: the graph returned by the program is the evolution of the "complexity", calculate this complexity like the relation between words used just one time and the total number of words in the poem.
+	* --general

+(* --mailto : still for developed)

 ## Update the data and create unique words table